akilasarva/paper-to-website/README.md

-# 🌊 Robotics Project Page Generator
+# Robotics Project Page Generator
 **Automated Academic Website Builder**

-This tool allows researchers to instantly generate high-fidelity, MIT REALM-style academic project pages from their research papers.
+This tool allows you to instantly generate high-fidelity academic project pages from your research papers.
 It is designed for lab projects and rapid dissemination, ensuring your work has a professional home online even before it hits ArXiv.

 ---